National Response Scenario Number One: Chain of command

-Initially, the local first responders such as the fire department would become the incident commander.
-As the situation escalates and more and more agencies become involved the President would have overall authority.
+Initially, local first responders such as the fire department would become the incident commanders.
+As the situation escalates and more and more agencies become involved, the President would have overall authority.
 The DHS would act in an advisory role with the Federal Emergency Management Agency (FEMA) coordinating emergency response efforts.
 The DOD while retaining overall authority of military forces would support the FEMA mission.
 The DOD would appoint a Defense Coordinating Officer (DCO) to become the central contact for the DOD and to interact with other agencies.
 The DHS would appoint a Federal Security Officer (FSO) to become a central official for coordination of federal resources and the central communication focus for all departments and agencies.

-In the event of all Federal departments and agencies requested for assistance would identify and mobilize staff and subject-matter experts to fulfill their department’s responsibilities.
-Staff would be dispatched to the Joint Field Office (JFO), including Federal officials representing those departments and agencies with specific authorities, lead personnel for the JFO Sections (Operations, Planning, Logistics, and Administration and Finance).
-They would begin activating Federal teams and other resources as requested by DHS or in accordance with department or agency authorities.
+All federal departments and agencies requested for assistance would identify and mobilize staff and subject-matter experts to fulfill their department’s responsibilities.
+Staff would be dispatched to the Joint Field Office (JFO), including federal officials representing those departments and agencies with specific authorities, lead personnel for the JFO Sections (Operations, Planning, Logistics, and Administration and Finance).
+They would begin activating federal teams and other resources as requested by DHS or in accordance with department or agency authorities.
 A Federal Coordinating Officer (FCO) would be named by the President to facilitate all operations becoming the central command and control officer.

-The State Governor would have authority over all state resources including the National Guard.
-The Governor would also interact with other governors to bring in resources from other states.
-The Governor has a State Coordinating Officer (SCO) in charge of allocating all of the state’s response efforts in partnership with FEMA.
+The state governor would have authority over all state resources including the National Guard.
+The governor would also interact with other governors to bring in resources from other states.
+The governor has a State Coordinating Officer (SCO) in charge of allocating all of the state’s response efforts in partnership with FEMA.

 Continuity of government (COG)

 If a nuclear device were to destroy the heart of Washington, D.C., most of the leadership of the US would be destroyed with it.
 The highly secretive and classified COG plans or the Continuity of Government are protocols that are in place to deal with such a contingency.
-After a nuclear detonation near the center of Washington, D.C., the President, possibly the Vice President and most members of Congress would be presumed dead.
-COG details the line of succession and be a sort of shadow government.
-It prevents the US from becoming completely leaderless.
+After a nuclear detonation near the center of Washington, D.C., the President, possibly the Vice President, and most members of Congress would be presumed dead.
+COG details the line of succession and prevents the US from becoming completely leaderless in the event of such an attack.
 It also allows the US to deal with the catastrophe, defend itself and to begin fighting a war that it would find itself in.
 The new leadership would be made up of unelected officials and representatives of each department and agency.
 These would be career officials and not political appointees.
 This contingency would only be in place until the Presidency and Congress can be reconstituted which could take years.